-High Population and Poor Health Facilities Push India Towards Becoming Next Coronavirus Hotspot
+High Population and Dicey Health Facilities Push India Towards Becoming Next Coronavirus Hotspot

 Italy and Iran have seen a rapid surge in coronavirus cases within a few days and became the epicenter of the infection in Europe and the Middle East respectively.
-The number of confirmed cases in the US has surpassed over 1,89,400 in all 50 states, with more than 75,700 in New York alone.
+The number of confirmed cases in the US has surpassed over 18,69,000 in all 50 states.

 There is no way to be sure without any tests whether there is a community spread or not since the average testing sample ratio is quite low as compared to South Korea who managed to control the spread with stringent measures.